AndreasSippel/synXLIFF/README.md

 #### Version 1.0.1.1

 - the export now only exports translated items.
 This assures that if an item is not translated the default translation is used by BC.
-- the "&" symbol is now replaced with "&amp;" during export.
+- the "&" symbol is now replaced with "\&amp;" during export.
 - fixed some display problems with the translation language on the project page.